vacuumlabs/simple-balancer/README.md

 yarn start
 ```

-## TODO

-- [x] login with metamask
-  - [x] unlock metamask - in order to get accounts
-- [x] show account balance
-  - [x] show as formatted number
-- [x] load SOR pools
-- [x] make simple, fixed trade
-- [x] swap eth for WETH and DAI
-- [x] unlock tokens
-- [x] create pool
-- [x] get pools
-- [x] exit pool
-- [x] add logging
-- [x] add README
-- [x] try swapping ETH directly for DAI
-- [x] create custom tokens
-- [x] swap custom tokens
-- [x] repeat with our own contracts
-  - [x] swap eth for custom tokens
-  - [x] create pool with custom tokens
-  - [x] make simple trade with custom tokens
-- [ ] repeat for NEAR
+If you'd like to receive some GKC1 or GKC2 just send me your address and I will provide you some.

+For SOR to work with NEAR and your custom pools you should clone [balancer-sor](https://github.com/vacuumlabs/balancer-sor) and import (or [link](https://classic.yarnpkg.com/en/docs/cli/link/)) the local version in `package.json`.

 ## Overview

 ### Swaps

-In order to be able to do anything, you first need to have Metamask unlocked.
-Do this using the `Unlock metamask` button or the `unlockMetamask` function.
+In order to be able to do anything, you first need to have login with NEAR.
+Do this using the `Login with NEAR` button or the `loginWithNear` function.

-After unlocking Metamask you can get your account balances - by using the `Refresh` button next to balances or by calling the individual `get***Balance/get***Allowance` functions.
+After logging in you can get your account balances - by using the `Refresh` button next to balances or by calling the individual `get***Balance/get***Allowance` functions - I've removed ETH, WETH and DAI in the NEAR version.

-If you have no tokens you can use the `Swap ETH for WETH` button to, well, swap your ETH for WETH.
-By default `0.1` ETH is exchanged (this can be changed in the UI code).
-This should trigger a transaction, opening Metamask and requesting you to accept the transaction.
-After the transaction is done (the `Loading...` text should disappear) you need to hit the balances `Refresh` button again (I'm not refreshing automatically to keep it as simple as possible).
+If you have no GKC1 or GKC2 tokens just send me your address and I will provide you some.

-Next to each **Token** balance (not ETH) you can see the allowance for Exchange Proxy - i.e. how much tokens are unlocked.
+Next to each **Token** balance you can see the allowance for Exchange/DS Proxy - i.e. how much tokens are unlocked.
 If it's 0, Balancer doesn't have access to those tokens (allowance) and the tokens need to be unlocked - you can again use a button for that or you can use the function calls for that - the function unlocks the tokens for both the exhchange proxy and the DS proxy contract so expect two transactions.
 For now `MAX_UINT_256` tokens are unlocked, this can easily be changed in the `unlockAsset` function.
 The `MAX_UINT_256` is the reason why the allowance is so huge after unlocking - sorry, feel free to modify.
 And again, after unlocking, you need to hit the balances `Refresh` button.

-To swap WETH for DAI you can use the `Swap` button.
-By default, this swaps _0.001 WETH_ for an amount of DAI returned by SOR.

-You can also swap ETH for DAI directly - see the `swapETHforDAI` function.

 Custom tokens can also be swapped (`swapGKC1forGKC2`) after a pool has been created.